 Why Cruise Halong Bay?

-Visitors come from across the globe to experience a bucket list cruise like none other.
+Visitors come from across the globe to experience a bucket list experience like no other.

 Hạlong Bay is dotted with around 2,000 limestone islets, taking some 500 million years to form into what we see today.